nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 - [aws-events](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-events-readme.html)
 - [aws-events-targets](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-events-targets-readme.html)

-## Advantages of this approach

-- Serverless - there is no infrastrcture for you to manage.
-- Leverages CloudWatch.
-If you are using AWS chances are good you are familiar with CloudWatch already.
-- Easy to add/modify alarms to all of your customers at once.
-Because it is leveraging IaC, this makes it easy to add/modify alarms to all of your customers at once.

 ## Example Stack

-You can check out an example stack on [my github](https://github.com/cdk-cloudwatch-monitoring).
+You can check out an example stack on [my github](https://github.com/nicokruger/cdk-cloudwatch-monitoring).
 The example stack requires a single dev RDS to be deployed to an account.
 From there, you can follow the steps in the repo to deploy a starter stack to get started with this approach.

 You will get a stack that consists of: